hamed-shirbandi/MvcPagedList.Core/README.md

 # How to use ?

-## Add Style
+## Add Style if you dont want to load MvcPagedList.Core.css style from cdn

-After installing the nuget package you must add [MvcPagedList.Core.css](https://github.com/hamed-shirbandi/MvcPagedList.Core/blob/master/MvcPagedList.Core/wwwroot/css/MvcPagedList.Core.css) to your layout.cshtml. this css copied to your project in wwwroot/css folder after installing.
+The needed style load from cdn by default. if you dont want this so you must add [MvcPagedList.Core.css](https://github.com/hamed-shirbandi/MvcPagedList.Core/blob/master/MvcPagedList.Core/wwwroot/css/MvcPagedList.Core.css) to your layout.cshtml. this css copied to your project in wwwroot/css folder after installing.

-## Add Scripts
+## Add Scripts if you need to ajax paging
-And if you need to ajax paging so you need to add following scripts to your layout.cshtml
+If you need to ajax paging so you need to add following scripts to your layout.cshtml
 ```code
 jquery
 jquery-validation